denvercodeclub/tdd-code-katas/README.md

 - _Spares_: A spare occurs when a player fails to knock down all of the pins in the first frame, but succeeds in knocking down the remainder in the second frame.
 The points of that player's next roll are counted and then also added onto the score of the frame where the spare occurred.
--- Ex: Frame 3, roll 1: 8 points.
+    - Ex: Frame 3, roll 1: 8 points.
 Frame 3, roll 2: 2 points (spare!).
 Frame 4, roll 1: 8 points, Frame 4, roll 2: 1 point.
 Score for those two frames would be `(10 + 8) + 8 + 1 = 27`.
 - _Strikes_: A strike happens when a player knocks down all 10 pins in the first (and only) roll of a frame.
 The next *two* rolls are added to the score of the frame where the strike occurred.
--- Ex: Frame 3, roll 1: 10 points (strike! no second roll).
+    - Ex: Frame 3, roll 1: 10 points (strike! no second roll).
 Frame 4, roll 1: 8 points.
 Frame 4 roll 2: 1 point.
 Score for those two
 frames would be `(10 + 8 + 1) + 8 + 1 = 28`.
+- In the 10th frame, a player who rolls a spare or a strike may roll the ball extra times to complete the frame, though no more than rolls can occur.

 ### Exercise 6 - String Calculator